Preterm birth: Cervical cerclage

 In preparation for childbirth, the woman's cervix shortens.
 Preterm cervical shortening is linked to preterm birth and can be detected by ultrasonography.
 Cervical cerclage is a surgical intervention that places a suture around the cervix to prevent its shortening and widening.
 Numerous studies have been performed to assess the value of cervical cerclage and the procedure appears helpful primarily for women with a short cervix and a history of preterm birth.
 Instead of a prophylactic cerclage, women at risk can be monitored during pregnancy by sonography, and when shortening of the cervix is observed, the cerclage can be performed.

 Treatment

 Tertiary interventions are aimed at women who are about to go into preterm labor, or rupture the membranes or bleed preterm.
 The use of the fibronectin test and ultrasonography improves the diagnostic accuracy and reduces false-positive diagnosis.
 While treatments to arrest early labor where there is progressive cervical dilatation and effacement will not be effective to gain sufficient time to allow the fetus to grow and mature further, it may defer delivery sufficiently to allow the mother to be brought to a specialized center that is equipped and staffed to handle preterm deliveries.
 In a hospital setting women are hydrated via intravenous infusion (as dehydration can lead to premature uterine contractions).

-If a baby has cardiac arrest at birth and is before 23 weeks or less than 400 g attempts at resuscitation are not indicated.
+If a baby has cardiac arrest at birth and is less than 22 to 24 weeks gestational age, attempts at resuscitation are not generally indicated.